skillsit-hu/ws2026-s17-hu-r2/module-a.md

 ### 2.6 POST /admin/location

 Creates a new location.
 Generates the `slug` by slugifying the name.
 If a location with the generated slug already exists, a `5` character random string is appended to the end.
+The `amenities` is stored as a JSON object.

 **Request Body:**